 And whether you agree with that or not, is truly of no consequence.
 Strangers should not get an opinion on this kind of traumatic and gut-wrenching experience.
 End of.

-And, for the record, women are not having late term abortions because they’ve changed their minds about the whole thing at the last minute.
+And, for the record, women are not having late term abortions because they’ve changed their minds about having a child at the last minute.
 That’s not a fucking thing.

 If pro-birthers really really really wanted to end abortions; if these states passing draconian laws really really really wanted to end abortions, they would not be passing restrictive laws that make no exceptions for rape or incest, and that can criminalize miscarriages.

-Instead, they would be making sex education comprehensive and honest and accurate so that teenagers, and even adults, knew what they fuck they were doing.
+Instead, they would be making sex education comprehensive and honest and accurate so that teenagers, and even adults, know what they fuck they are doing.

 I cleaned my stepson’s room once.
 ONCE.
 All I will say is: ruined socks.

 If you wanted to end abortions, you would start with teaching the horniest things on the planet exactly how sex works so that they know how to keep themselves safe.

 Fact: States that have abstinence-only sex education, or make teenagers take virginity-pledges and restrict birth control access, have the highest rates of abortion and teen pregnancy.